kdorff/sfpg/readme.txt

 define('DIR_BANNER_FILE', '_banner.txt');

 Set the name of the banner file that can be placed in every directory of the gallery (including the GALLERY_ROOT).
 If a file with the given name is found, the text in the file will be shown in the gallery, above the thumbnail boxes.
-The text can include HTML tags.
+Text can include HTML tags.

 If the TEXT_BANNER option is defined, and the DIR_BANNER_FILE is found in a directory, only the DIR_BANNER_FILE text is displayed in the gallery.